 Know your options before selecting the perfect stair tread for your project.

 Whether you’re building a new home or renovating an existing one, designing a staircase to fit your design style and lifestyle is an important consideration.
 Once you have decided on a type of stairs it is time to decide what type of stair tread to choose.
 There are plenty of tread styles and materials to choose from to complement your home’s design.
-Whether your home is modern, contemporary, rustic or a traditional there is a style to fit your requirements.
+Whether your home is modern, contemporary, rustic or traditional there is a style to fit your requirements.

 Various Types of materials are available and include – Wood, Glass, Tile, Composite, Stone, and Steel.